 This section will be highlighting the latest trends in art while honoring our heritage.
 Art trends will be selected every two years.
 Heritage arts will have specific areas as well as an "Other" category where youth may choose what they exhibit.
-Documentation for the Heritage Arts Classes is REQUIRED.
+Documentation for the Heritage Arts Classes is REQUIRED for both Junior and Senior Classes!
 If required documentation is not attached the item will be disqualified.
 You may enter two entries per year in this section.